ngshaohui/pyclara/list_manipulation.md

 Since the truthy value of `None` is `False`, this means that none of the elements can fulfil the predicate so the resulting list is empty.

-Likewise, any non-boolean value will be converted into a boolean by assessing its truthy value.
-This is synonymous to returning `bool(value)`.
+Likewise, any non-boolean value will be converted into a boolean by assessing its truthy value, synonymous to returning `bool(value)`.

 ```python
 def return_empty_str():